athanikos/CryptoUsersService/README.md

+sudo nano /etc/systemd/system/CryptoUsersService.service
+paste in that file the contents of CryptoUsersService.service

+apt-get install build-essential python-dev apt-get uwsgi which uwsgi paste the path into the CryptoUsersService.service section of uwsgi

+sudo chown -R crypto:crypto /opt/cryptoUsersService/

 ####make sure mongo is running and start if not
 sudo service mongod status
 sudo service mongod start

 ### useful links while troubleshooting deployment